FAMILIAR-project/familiar-documentation/manual/webfml/README.md

 #### Features of the Environment

 WebFML offers an interactive mode where the user can import a formula (e.g., in DIMACS format), synthesizes a complete feature model and export the result in different formats.
 During the synthesis, the GUI displays a ranking list of parent candidates for every feature, a list of clusters and a graphical preview of the feature model in construction.
 During the interactive process, users can:
- * select or ignore a parent candidate in the ranking lists ;
+* select or ignore a parent candidate in the ranking lists _(see F)_
- * select a parent for a cluster within the cluster’s features or any potential parent feature outside the cluster (the user can also consider only a subset of a cluster when selecting the parent) ;
+* select a parent for a cluster (or a clique) within the cluster's features or any potential parent feature outside the cluster _(see G and H)_.
+The user can also consider a subset of a cluster when selecting the parent;
- * undo a previous choice ;
+* undo a previous choice _(see C)_
- * define the different heuristics and parameters of the synthesis ;
+* define the different heuristics and parameters of the synthesis _(see B)_
- * automatically generate a complete FM according to previous choices and selected heuristics.
+* automatically generate a complete FM according to previous choices and selected heuristics _(see C)_
+* use FAMILIAR capabilities within an integrated console _(see I)_
+* manage FAMILIAR script files and previously computed variables _(see A and D)_

-A typical usage is to perform some choices, generate the current result (through a graphical representation of the feature model) and reiterate until having a satisfactory model.
-In particular, the scenario of an interactive and sound refactoring of a feature model is made possible.
+A typical usage is to perform some choices, generate a complete FM with the heuristics and the optimum branching algorithm and reiterate until having a satisfactory model.

 #### Run on the illustrative example